Tomlord1122/WinAppDriver/README.md

 ## Files Overview

-Before you implement this test suite, it is recommended to set the UserAccountControlSettings to never notify ensure the test suite can run without user interaction.
+Before you implement this test suite, it is recommended to set the `UserAccountControlSettings` to `never notify` to ensure the test suite can run without user interaction.

 ### Install Dependencies